Harrytcom/mesto/README.md

 HTML5, BEM Methology, CSS, JavaScript
 To do:
 The page is fully compliant with OOP principles |
-Correct margins on all resolutions |
 Uploadable profile avatar |
-Image zoom on :hover |
 Connected with the server |